This Is Why Brown Eggs Are More Expensive Than White Eggs

 Don't judge an egg by its shell color.

 A few things we know about eggs: they are great for breakfast, you can cook them tons of different ways, and they can sometimes be tricky to crack.
 One topic of debate, however, is why brown chicken eggs usually cost more than white ones.
 According to Sharman Hickman, the director of community outreach and education for Hickman’s Family Farms, it’s first important to know why chickens have various egg colors.
 Genetics—not nutrition—determine the eggshell color and thus their price, Hickman explains.
+Don’t toss the eggshell into the garbage bin.
+Learn how you can use eggshells for plants.

 The chicken breed and their genetics decide whether or not hens possess pigment genes, the natural chemical during the egg laying process that coats the egg and results in a colored shell, says Jesse LaFlamme, CEO of Pete and Gerry’s Organic Eggs.
 Although all eggs start out white in color, shell color can range from white to brown and even blue in some rare breeds, Hickman adds.
 An interesting trick to know what color egg a specific breed of hen lays is to look at the color of their ear feathers, LaFlamme says.
 Breeds such as the Leghorn chicken lay white eggs while Orpington’s lay brown eggs, and Ameraucana produce blue eggs.
 No matter the color of your eggs, here’s why you should never store them in the refrigerator door.